Pacific Biological Laboratories: History

 On November 25, 1936, a fire broke out at the Del Mar Cannery next to the lab (site of today's Monterey Bay Aquarium) and most of the contents of the laboratory were destroyed.
-The manuscript for Between Pacific Tides survived the fire as it had already been sent to Stanford University for publication.
+Ricketts’ manuscript for Between Pacific Tides survived the fire as it had already been sent to Stanford University for publication.
 It was Steinbeck who saved the lab financially after the fire with the purchase of half the company's stock.

 The onset of World War II led to the decline of the commercial operation of the lab.
-However, the legacy of the specimens collected and distributed by PBL lives on.
-Museums throughout the United States contain specimens collected by Ricketts, including the Field Museum in Chicago, the Smithsonian Institution, the California Academy of Sciences, the American Museum of Natural History, the Museum of Comparative Zoology at Harvard University and the Museum of Zoology at Lund University in Sweden.
+However, specimens collected and distributed by PBL remain in the collections of Museums throughout the United States, including the Field Museum in Chicago, the Smithsonian Institution, the California Academy of Sciences, the American Museum of Natural History, the Museum of Comparative Zoology at Harvard University and the Museum of Zoology at Lund University in Sweden.

 The lab became a meeting place for intellectuals, artists, and writers, including Bruce Ariss, Joseph Campbell, Henry Miller, John Steinbeck, Lincoln Steffens, and Francis Whitaker.